nenceh/3311-lab-3/README.md

   <br>

   In the UML class diagram seen in Figure 1, I have designed this software project to incorporate OOP and OOD, and two design patterns: Singleton and Factory.
 I decided to make the <i>SortingTechnique</i> and <i>ShapeFactory</i> class have the Singleton design pattern because those two classes perform only one job each and do not need several instances for this software project to function properly.
 The <i>SortingTechnique</i> class will sort the list of shapes as its primary and only job.
 Therefore, having one instance will work the same as having several instances of this object, and so I decided to practice implementing the Singleton design pattern via this class.
 As well, <i>ShapeFactory</i>’s only job is to generate a random shape, and therefore this project only needs one “factory”/ random shape-generator. <i>ShapeFactory</i> also has the Factory pattern which also forms its relationships with the other classes.
-I feel this design pattern applies well to this software project because of the required “randomness” of shapes (random shape generated with random dimensions; no pre-determined shapes).
+I feel this design pattern applies well to this software project because of the required “randomness” of shapes (random shapes generated with random dimensions; no pre-determined shapes).
 By implementing the Factory design pattern, my project will generate random shapes at runtime.

   <br>

   Figure 1 also details the four main OOD principles used:
   <ol>
     <li> Abstraction <br>
       In the classes, the fields and methods are private or protected, except for the public constructors.
-The visibility of private makes it so that the field or method cannot be accessed in other classes except the ones which it is declared in.
+The visibility of private makes it so that the field or method cannot be accessed in other classes except the ones in which it is declared in.
 The visibility of protected means the field or method can be accessed by any class in the same package.
 There are setters and getters methods to access the value of the private fields.
     </li>
     <li> Encapsulation <br>
       In the classes, encapsulation is used to keep the data (fields and methods) in one class bundled.
-This is so that there is restriction from accessing the data directly.
+This is so that there is a restriction from accessing the data directly.
     </li>
     <li> Inheritance <br>
-      The Rectangle, Square and Circle class inherit from their respective parent class.
-Each child is able to reuse fields and methods that belong to the parent.
+      The Rectangle, Square and Circle classes inherit from their respective parent class.
+Each child can reuse fields and methods that belong to the parent.
     </li>
     <li> Polymorphism <br>
       In the diagram, polymorphism is used around a concept of a shape.
 For example, a concept of a square can be in place of a concept of a rectangle but with square’s behaviours.